souravjain540/scraping-amazon-article/readme.md

-# How to scrape Amazon using TypeScript, Cheerio and Crawlee
+# How to scrape Amazon using TypeScript, Cheerio, and Crawlee

 ## Introduction

 In this guide, we'll be extracting information from Amazon product pages using the power of [TypeScript](https://www.typescriptlang.org) in combination with the [Cheerio](https://cheerio.js.org) and [Crawlee](https://crawlee.dev) libraries.
 We'll explore how to retrieve and extract detailed product data such as titles, prices, image URLs, and more from Amazon's vast marketplace.
-We'll also discuss how to handle potential blocking issues that may arise during the scraping process.
+We'll also discuss handling potential blocking issues that may arise during the scraping process.

 ## Prerequisites

-You will find the journey smoother if you have a decent grasp of the TypeScript language and a fundamental understanding of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)'s structure.
-A familiarity with Cheerio and Crawlee is advised, but not required, this guide is built to introduce these tools and their use cases in an approachable manner.
+You will find the journey smoother if you have a decent grasp of the TypeScript language and a fundamental understanding of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) structure.
+A familiarity with Cheerio and Crawlee is advised but optional.
+This guide is built to introduce these tools and their use cases in an approachable manner.

 ## Writing the scraper